mxExpectationGREML: Create MxExpectationGREML Object

 4. Weighted least-squares regression, using the inverse of 'V' as a weight matrix, is an adequate model for the phenotypic means.
 Note that the regression coefficients are not actually free parameters to be numerically optimized.

 Computationally, the chief distinguishing feature of an OpenMx GREML analysis is that the phenotype vector, 'y,' is a single realization of a random vector that, in general, cannot be partitioned into independent subvectors.
 For this reason, definition variables are not compatible (and should be unnecessary with) GREML expectation.
 GREML expectation can still be used if the covariance matrix is sparse, but as of this writing, OpenMx does not take advantage of the sparseness to improve performance.
-Because of the limitations of restricted maximum likelihood, GREML expectation is presently incompatible with ordinal variables.
+Partly because of the limitations of restricted maximum likelihood, GREML expectation is incompatible with ordinal variables; with GREML expectation, ordinal phenotypes must be treated as though they were continuous.

 Value